GabeScott/standard-works-vault/General Conference/1996 April - Baskets and Bottles.md

 President Hinckley, I want to bear witness to the Lord before you and this congregation that your counsel and your blessing have been literally fulfilled.

 I do not speak Korean or Spanish or Tongan.
 But when I received my assignment to go among the Relief Society sisters and their priesthood leaders in lands where those languages were spoken, I was filled with a great desire to speak to them in their own language.
 I drew strength from President Hinckley’s words of comfort and blessing.
 With the help of the Church Translation Department and good coaches who spent hours working with me, I was blessed to deliver my addresses in Spanish, Korean, and Tongan as I went among those people.
-I could feel the Spirit carrying my words to their hearts, and I could feel “the fruit of the Spirit” (Gal.
-5:22) bringing back to me their love, their joy, and their faith.
+I could feel the Spirit carrying my words to their hearts, and I could feel “the fruit of the Spirit” ([[Galatians 5.22|Gal.
+5:22]]) bringing back to me their love, their joy, and their faith.
 I could feel the Spirit making us one.

 Brothers and sisters, whether your fruits are peaches or papaya, and whether you bring them in bottles or in baskets, we thank you for offering them in love.
-Father in Heaven, may we be one and may we be thine (see D&C 38:27), I pray in the sacred name of our Savior Jesus Christ, amen.
+Father in Heaven, may we be one and may we be thine (see [[D&C 38.27|D&C 38:27]]), I pray in the sacred name of our Savior Jesus Christ, amen.